 In an attempt to build a sustainable statewide model, MO SW-PBS established new assessment procedures during the 2010-2011 year.
 Schools that demonstrated Tier 1 fidelity of implementation by scoring 80%/80% on the SET two consecutive years had the option to utilize the BoQ instead.
 A decrease in reporting was evidenced in 2010-2011 due to lack of BoQ entry in the PBIS Assessments online interface, although schools verbally reported taking the survey.
-During 2011-2012 there was resurgence in the percentage of Emerging and above schools that actively reported results of SETs or BoQs and this trend sustained during the 2012-2013 school year.
+During 2011-2012 there was resurgence in the percentage of Emerging and above schools that actively reported results of SETs or BoQs.